Gold Coast (Bundall)

 ArtsNational Gold Coast welcomes you.

-You are warmly invited to join us at ArtsNational Gold Coast to explore the fascinating world of the Arts.
+You are warmly invited to join us at ArtsNational Gold Coast to explore the world of the Arts.

-Visual and performing arts, design, history and literature form the basis for our eight lectures that are presented by international and local experts.
+Visual and performing arts, design, history and literature form the basis of our eight lectures that are presented by international and local experts.
 These experts are chosen for their communication skills and expert knowledge in their fields.
 There is something for everyone!

 In addition to our lectures, we also organise Special Events throughout the year, including visits to galleries, museums, exhibitions and places of cultural and historical interest.